Diary of a Telephone Operator: Plot

 Marta works as a telephone operator for a telephone company.
 She lives with her friend Nanda in Nanda's flat but Nanda's priority is above anything else to find a husband.
 When she feels she has found the right man she doesn't want Marta any longer in her flat.
-But while Nanda's relationship fails, Marta meets and marries a man named Pietro.
+But while Nanda's relationship fails, Marta meets and marries a man named Piero.
 Only then it turns out her husband has an old friend.
 The man, a foreigner, moves in with the two of them.
 Marta tries to pair off the foreigner with her single friend Nanda.
 Both women think this might work out.
-But Pietro's friend has bought a boat in order to sail around the world with Pietro and when the friend announces to do this alone, Marta's husband has a breakdown.
-In the end Pietro abandons Marta, explaining to her that he has no plans for a return from this journey with his friend.
+But Piero's friend has bought a boat in order to sail around the world with Piero and when the friend announces to do this alone, Marta's husband has a breakdown.
+In the end Piero abandons Marta, explaining to her that he has no plans for a return from this journey with his friend.